MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/PSYCHOLOGICAL_PROFILE.md

 > "Gale has an ever-present need for clarity in his relationships, very likely due to the fact that this was something he couldn't request of Mystra."

 He needs to know where he stands because he never knew where he stood with her.

+*note: the childhood aspect of this wound manifests very clearly in his love for children.
+Every time you do something kind for a child in act 1 of the game, Gale not only approves of the act itself, but he responds with the reward of sharing a tale of his own pre-academy self.
+The stories told by Gale about his early childhood in these situations are some of the most honest and most vulnerable moments we see, very early in the game - every single story is about something he did that was "bad" and he finishes each with the reaffirmation that such transgressions are a part of childhood and needn't be punished.
+He even does this for the goblin children who have just killed someone (because that someone killed their parents).

 ---